solo-io/supergloo/docs/content/reference/cli/meshctl_demo_cleanup.md

 ### Options

 ```
+      --cluster-name string   Specify the name of the k8s cluster to cleanup.
   -h, --help                  help for cleanup
+      --mesh-name string      Specify the name of the service mesh to cleanup.
+      --profile string        Specify the demo profile, must be one of [istio-multicluster, appmesh-eks]
+      --region string         Specify the name of the region containing the entities to cleanup.
+Defaults to us-east-2. (default "us-east-2")
 ```

 ### Options inherited from parent commands